 I was convinced enough to try it and will admit that I didn’t tell my doctor.
 I know you are supposed to divulge everything, but I didn’t think this conflicted with my treatment and I didn’t want to be talked out of it.
 I have the utmost respect for oncologists and their knowledge, however I also realized early on that the holistic view of the disease and the person were not considered.
 Cancer treatment is very tunnel vision in Western medicine, so I was certain he would tell me to not do it.
 Given what I’d read about fasting, it wasn’t anything to be worried about in my condition of being young, and very healthy other than the pesky cancer thing.

 What always irritated the hek out of me, was hearing from doctors, nurses and everybody to just eat what I felt like eating to make sure I had calories!
 I’d see patients in the waiting room eating and drinking junk food and I wanted to scream!
 OK so if I really just felt like eating jello and candy, that was preferable?
-Trust me, I totally get how treatment makes you adverse to certain foods, your taste buds change, and your nausea dictates what you can tolerate.
+Trust me, I totally get how treatment makes you repulsed by certain foods, your taste buds change, and your nausea dictates what you can tolerate.
 But if junk is what you can tolerate, then I’d argue to just not eat until you feel a bit better.

 For each and every chemo treatment, I fasted prior to, and during the infusions for a total fast time of about 2 days.
 No food 24 hours before chemo, no food on chemo day, then the next morning I’d ease back in.
 Eat small amounts of food to ease back in, like miso soup with bone broth.
 Since I did this every time, I have no control for comparison, but I will say that I tolerated chemo fairly well, all things considered.